WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 In this example:

 1. The global state is initialized on the server using `wp_interactivity_state`, setting an initial `counter` of 0.
-2. The Count Block displays the current counter using `data-wp-text="state.counter"`, which reads from the global state.
+2. The Counter Block displays the current counter using `data-wp-text="state.counter"`, which reads from the global state.
 3. The Increment Block contains a button that triggers the `increment` action when clicked, using `data-wp-on-async--click="actions.increment"`.
 4. In JavaScript, the `increment` action directly modifies the global state by incrementing `state.counter`.

 Both blocks are independent and can be placed anywhere on the page.
 They don't need to be nested or directly related in the DOM structure.
-Multiple instances of these blocks can be added to the page, and they will all share and update the same global count value.
+Multiple instances of these interactive blocks can be added to the page, and they will all share and update the same global counter value.

 ## Local context

 **Local context** in the Interactivity API refers to local data defined within a specific element in the HTML structure.
 Unlike global state, local context is only accessible to the element where it's defined and its child elements.

-The local context is particularly useful when you need independent state for individual blocks, ensuring that each instance of a block can maintain its own unique data without interfering with others.
+The local context is particularly useful when you need independent state for individual interactive blocks, ensuring that each instance of a block can maintain its own unique data without interfering with others.

 You should use local context when:

--   You need to maintain separate state for multiple instances of the same block.
+-   You need to maintain separate state for multiple instances of the same interactive block.
--   You want to encapsulate data that's only relevant to a specific block and its children.
+-   You want to encapsulate data that's only relevant to a specific interactive block and its children.
 -   You need to implement features that are isolated to a specific part of your UI.

 ### Working with local context